shadow-smoke/Team8/README.md

 TestGhostInRange()
 This test checks the is_ghost_in_range method as it checks for a valid range where the Ghost is in the left, right , up or down of Pacman.
 There is also another test when there is no Ghost within range of Pacman.

+TestAttack()
+This test checks to see if pacman is in range and attacks and then returns true or false based on if the pacman is in range.
+The first test checks for returning true since pacman location is only one away from ghost and false for the second test since it's location is further.

 TestConsume()

+TestMapEatCookie()

 TestMapAttack()
 This test verifies that the state of gameOver is change before and after it is called.